p-sun/Shadertoy-to-LensStudio-Conversion-Guide/README.md

 ### Read and Write to Pixel Coordinates

+In Shadertoy, we use `iChannel0`/`iChannel1`/`iChannel2`/`iChannel3` to insert 2D textures, such as images, videos, or 2D buffers.
+We use `sample` or `sampleLod` as above to read the color at a position.
 In Shadertoy, we can pass data from one frame to the next by encoding data as a color on a specific pixel, and reading that pixel on the next frame.

-See this [Shadertoy Example](https://www.shadertoy.com/view/XflczH) or "Read and write to pixel" in this repo for the Lens Studio equivalent.
+See this repo, see [Shadertoy Example](https://www.shadertoy.com/view/XflczH) or "Read and write to pixel" in this repo for the Lens Studio equivalent.

 Write to pixel in Shadertoy and Lens Studio:
 ```glsl